Harvard-MolSys-Lab/dynamic-workbench/help/dil.md

 ## Designing sequences

 From the ribbon, DIL systems may be exported to various sequence designers, including [Web DD](web-dd), [NUPACK](nupack), and [Multisubjective](multisubjective).
-Clicking these buttons will generate a file and open the requisite sequence designer.
+Simply click the appropriate button Clicking these buttons will generate a file and open the requisite sequence designer.

 ## Enumerating reactions